Web security is increasing in demand as hackers are growing day after day.

 Any information transmitted via an HTTP connection is vulnerable to being tampered with, misused or stolen.
-Your visitors deserve to know any data they share with you is safe from prying eyes.
+Your visitors deserve to know any data they share with you is safe from their eyes.

-Being the slow kid on the block and the last one picked for dodgeball is a bummer.
-Being slow online could cost you everything.
-HTTP is being replaced by a newer faster version—HTTP/2.
+It can cost traffic, money, time and the business at the same time.
+HTTP is being replaced by a newer, faster version—HTTP/2.
 Encrypted connections are required to unlock the latest speed and security features.